Europe's new car market slumps toward 1993 lows

 "Currently there is no early indicator or other hard data pointing to an improvement in the next few months," said Ulrich Winzen, chief forecaster in Germany for auto industry consultant R.L.
 Polk.

-German brand Opel, a unit of General Motors (GM.N), continued to struggle in its home market despite a new money-back guarantee in place since late September.

-Sales fell 15 percent during the first full month of the campaign, shaving Opel's market share in Germany to 6.1 percent -- a new low for this year.
-According to the CAR think tank in Duisburg, demand for Opels in Germany has never been lower than in this year.

-While Germany nevertheless is holding up relatively well, given its largely resilient labor market and higher consumer confidence, car markets in structurally weak southern European economies continue to suffer heavily as more and more budget cuts, tax hikes and supply-side reforms are implemented.
+While Germany is holding up relatively well given its largely resilient labor market and higher consumer confidence, car markets in structurally weak southern European economies continue to suffer heavily as more and more budget cuts, tax hikes and supply-side reforms are implemented.

 September's near 22 percent slump in Spain came after the government raised value-added tax, applicable from September 1, as part of its fiscal consolidation programme.